Niki Tsongas: Early life and education

 Tsongas was born Nicola Dickson Sauvage on April 26, 1946, in Chico, California.
 Her mother, Marian Susan (née Wyman), was an artist and copywriter, and her father, Colonel Russell Elmer Sauvage, was an engineer in the United States Army Air Forces who survived the attack on Pearl Harbor.
 Tsongas graduated in 1964 from Narimasu American High School in Japan while her father was stationed at Fuchu Air Force Base.
 She spent one year at Michigan State University, then transferred to Smith College in Northampton, Massachusetts, graduating in 1968 with a Bachelor of Arts in religion.
 After college she moved to New York City, where she took a job as a social worker for the Department of Welfare.
 Tsongas earned her Juris Doctor from Boston University and started Lowell's first all-female law practice.
+She is an Episcopalian.